algolia/instantsearch/CONTRIBUTING.md

-  ▸ decorators/       << Preact HoC that factorize some behaviour of the widgets ▸ lib/              << The core of the library, instantsearch, url ▸ widgets/          << The source of the widgets (UX + UI)
+  ▸ decorators/       << Preact HoC that factorize some behaviour of the widgets ▸ lib/              << The core of the library, instantsearch, url ▸ widgets/          << The source of the widgets (UX + UI) ▸ helpers/          << The source of the method helpers
 ```

 ### The documentation source